Nador International Airport: Overview

 An initial airport was created in 1931 in the village of Tawima (south of Nador town) and was the primary airport for Melilla, since 1947 a Spanish enclave to the north.
-Following the independence of the Morocco, Melilla began steps in creating an airport within Spanish control.
+Following the independence of Morocco, Melilla began steps in creating an airport within Spanish control.
 In 1969 Melilla Airport opened to provide air travel between the Spanish enclave and mainland Spain.

 Nador is a small international airport (Inaugurated in 1999) with links to Morocco's main airports and some European destinations such as Germany, the Netherlands, Belgium and Spain.
 In the summer season it becomes a very busy airport when many Moroccan nationals living in Western Europe and originating from the Rif region (Riffian people) travel through it.
 The Nador airport is owned and run by the state company ONDA.
 The main user is Royal Air Maroc but also low-cost carriers like Ryanair, Airarabia, Tuifly, Transavia fly to Nador.

+The airport expanded in 2001 and added a 5600-square-meter passenger terminal, a transformer station, a power station, and other stations and service buildings.